OpenDriveLab/Birds-eye-view-Perception/README.md

-# BEVPerception-Survey-Recipe
+# Bird's-eye-view Perception: A Survey and Collection

-Awesome BEV perception papers and toolbox for achieving SOTA results. [🤝Fundamental Vision](https://github.com/fundamentalvision)
+Awesome BEV perception papers and toolbox for achieving SOTA results by OpenDriveLab.

 ## Table of contents
 - [<div id='intro'>Introduction</div>](#div-idintrointroductiondiv)